 The effects of this experience began to change how Ryan was perceiving his work and further how he was navigating life choices.
 Thankfully the story continued beyond this dark season.
 He noted:

-Years of playing music in this attitude slowly distanced me from my love and passion for it, at times I felt like giving up music completely… Something in me drove me on, and after a long run of poor choices and even a brief land in jail, I started the climb up out of the hole I had dug for myself… With the guidance of some great teachers and the grace of God, I began the work that needed to be done in order to recover physically, spiritually and emotionally from my old victim narrative.”
+Years of playing music with this attitude slowly distanced me from my love and passion for it, at times I felt like giving up music completely… Something in me drove me on, and after a long run of poor choices and even a brief land in jail, I started the climb up out of the hole I had dug for myself… With the guidance of some great teachers and the grace of God, I began the work that needed to be done to recover physically, spiritually, and emotionally from my old victim narrative.”

-Ryan began to recover the previous passion for music and through personal discipline and incremental growth began to embark on this rebirthed, current chapter of his musical journey.
-He is pressing forward with new expressions and forms alongside his well worn familiar contexts.
+Ryan began to recover his previous passion for music and through personal discipline and incremental growth began to embark on this rebirthed, current chapter of his musical journey.
+He is pressing forward with new expressions and forms alongside his well-worn familiar contexts.

 Along with his dream of creating music for film being fulfilled through a 2020 commission of a theme song for a short film entitled “Perdition”, Ryan wrote and recorded a theme for the “Luminations” art exhibition at the Lady Bird Johnson Wildflower Center in Austin, Texas.

 The theme was then released later in 2020 as the instrumental single “LUMINATIONS”.